FranciscoGutierrez/LADA/documentation/readme.md

 ## Communication

-Clients use Websocket as communication channel with the prediction server, when asking for a prediction the client uses the following format:
+Clients use **WebSocket** as communication channel with the prediction server, when asking for a prediction the client uses the following format:

 ```json
 [